9 Common Parlor Palm Problems (And How to Fix Them)

 A parlor palm does not require much fertilizer or any at all.

-If you have been fertilizing your parlor palm quite often or have been fertilizing it in the winter, outside of the growing season, you have been feeding your palm too much.
+Suppose you have been fertilizing your parlor palm quite often or have been fertilizing it in the winter, outside of the growing season.
+In that case, you have been feeding your palm too much.

 Overfertilization leads to leaf dehydration and the leaves drying out, causing the curling you see on your parlor palm.